 Heading 2.
 But before you start using these shortcuts, you’ll need enable keyboard shortcuts in your user profile.
 The shortcuts are enabled on a per user basis.

-- Read More : Another feature useful for creating posts is Read More.
-This breaks off your first section of text (before your insert the break) as a short excerpt which you can place opposite your post thumbnail in the blog main page.
+Read More: Another feature useful for creating posts is Read More.
+This breaks off your first section of text (before your insert the break) as a short excerpt which will be used with your post thumbnail in the blog main page.
 It garners more attention than a post title and looks stylish on social media.
 Look for the feature in the Post Editor, place your cursor at the place where you want the excerpt to end and then click on the icon.
 You can also add a red more point by clicking on the “Text” tab for your content and adding this bit of HTML:

 Markdown syntax for faster formatting